-- Learn new photography skills and receive image critique from pro-photographer David Swindler.
-Small group size will give you plenty of individual attention.
+- Learn new photography skills and receive image critique from pro-photographers David Swindler and Juan Pons.

-- We have permits to guide all over the Southwest, so the itinerary will be kept flexible to allow us to chase the best fall colors.
+- With permits to guide all over the Southwest, the itinerary will be kept flexible to allow us to chase the best fall colors.
 Our job is to get you the best photos possible!

 - Post-processing instruction is included throughout the workshop to improve your skills in Photoshop and Lightroom.

 - We provide the transportation during the workshop so you don't have to worry about the rough roads.